 Well, that’s a little like asking, “How much does a car cost?”
 The price of a car can range from a few thousand dollars to a few times someone’s yearly salary.
 Is the car new or used?
 A basic model or full of bells and whistles?
 Built for practicality, like a Toyota, or for the person who demands luxury, like a Rolls-Royce?
 Many things affect the price of a car.
 It’s no different for the price of timber frame houses.

-In general, the cost of a timber frame home and SIP package is around $70 to $75 per square foot.
-The final turnkey cost of a timber frame home ranges from $200 to $250 per square foot.
-For comparison, HomeAdvisor.com lists the average price of building a home at $150 per square foot.
+In general (updated for 2022), the cost of a timber frame home and SIP package is around $110 to $120 per square foot.
+The final turnkey cost of a timber frame home ranges from $300 to $320 per square foot.
+For comparison, HomeAdvisor.com lists the average price of building a home at somewhere between $100 and $200 per square foot.

 So why does timber frame construction per square foot cost more to build?
 A few reasons include:

 - A timber frame home is almost always a custom home.

 - A timber frame home takes more time to design than a conventional home.
 Extra attention must be paid to electrical and HVAC systems during the design process, and beams must be integrated around windows (or vice versa) in timber frame construction.

 - Each timber frame must be carefully selected to do its job—both structurally and aesthetically.
 Considerable time and effort go into selecting and cutting each timber frame to ensure a quality final product.

 Okay, you might be thinking, but what factors affect that $300 to $320 timber frame cost per square foot?
 A few of the variables include:

 - Design: A simple timber truss design will be more affordable than a more intricate curved cord truss design, for example.